McBride plc and its subsidiary or associated companies and undertakings (together ‘McBride’) is committed to protecting and respecting your privacy.

 - We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to third parties.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual; and

 - information about your visit such as the pages you request, clickstream to, through and from the McBride website, download errors and page interaction information such as scrolling, clicks and mouse-overs.

-This information is only processed by McBride or a third party provider such as Google Analytics in a way that does not identify individuals.
-McBride does not make any attempt to find out the identities of those visiting our website.
+- This information is only processed by McBride or a third party provider such as Google Analytics in a way that does not identify individuals.
+McBride does not attempt to find out the identities of individuals visiting our website.

 We will use this information:

 - to administer and improve the McBride website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

 - to investigate and respond to website security incidents; and